 Who Needs Drug Detox Before Drug Rehab?

-Detoxification treatment is not necessary for every person who suffers with drug addiction.
+Detoxification treatment is not necessary for every person who suffers from drug addiction.
 It is rarely required for people who abuse marijuana, cocaine, or nicotine.
 This is because the withdrawal symptoms of quitting these drugs are minimal, and the addiction is mostly psychological.

 Detoxification is necessary for drugs that cause physical addiction.
 These types of drugs cause your body to rely on them and include the following: